zerolive/pizza_manager/README.md

 - People only can add the same ingredient one time.
 - The ingredient list are sorted by name.
 - Right now the amounts only are available in euros.
+- Pizza has to have at least one ingredient.

 # Repository